roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 </svg>
 ```

-This keeps the strokes, if specified, from changing (otherwise it stays at 1px) when the SVG is scaled.
-We also add `fill: none` to a class on the svg element where we control the stroke color as they will fill with `#000000` by default.That's it!
+This keeps the strokes, if specified, from changing (in other words, the strokes will remain at 1px even if the overall SVG is scaled) when the SVG is scaled.
+We also add fill: none to a class in our CSS script where we also control the stroke color as they will fill with `#000000` by default.That's it!
 Now, you have beautiful pixel adherent strokes that will maintain stroke width!

 And after all is said and done (and you have preprocessed via grunt-svgstore per the first article), your svg will look like this in the defs file: